Interactive Notebooks- How Do We Reflect?

 Once we are all excited about making our own book, we brainstorm and learn what makes a thumbs-up notebook.
 I introduce all of the components and then I spend a day on each one and we practice them.

 As I said, I break each of these categories into a separate lessons.
 For cutting out the pieces, I model thumbs up, thumbs so-so and thumbs down cutting.
 We talk about what those pages look like.
 Then I give them each a sticky note with a thumb on it and they get to vote on which one they believe is thumbs up cutting.
 We do this for each category, they love it!

 Now that we are all on the same page, we begin working on pages in our notebooks.
-In the beginning we fill out a self-reflection sheet to assess our page that we complete.
+In the beginning, we fill out a self-reflection sheet to assess the page that we completed.
 As my students become more aware of the expectations, we just do the reflection page once in a while.

 Remember if you missed my previous posts on interactive notebooks, click below.

 - Nonfiction Interactive Notebooks – What are they?

 - Interactive Notebooks – Who Are They For?